Understanding Your Lifting Injuries

 - Objects that are simply too heavy for a human to safely lift.
 Loads heavier than 50 pounds will increase the risk of worker injury.

-- Inappropriate lifting posture, which increases the risk of muscle strain and other injuries.
+- Inappropriate lifting posture increases the risk of muscle strain and other injuries.

 - Constantly lifting heavy objects or holding heavy objects for extended periods of time.